ScottTorzewski/Electrical-and-Computer-Engineering/README.md

 <br>

 The ArduCAM Mini 5MP Plus (OV5642) is interfaced with the Arduino via SPI, using dedicated chip select, MISO, MOSI, and SCK lines.
-Upon motion detection using the HC- SR501 PIR sensor, the Arduino initiates continuous image capture in JPEG format at a resolution of 320 × 240.
+Upon motion detection using the HC-SR501 PIR sensor, the Arduino initiates continuous image capture in JPEG format at a resolution of 320 × 240.
 There is no fixed frame count limit; the Arduino continues to stream frames at a rate of approximately 10 frames per second for the duration of the motion event.
 Each frame is buffered internally by the ArduCAM and then read byte-by-byte over SPI.
 The Arduino transmits the JPEG data to the Pico via UART, enclosing each image between custom markers: IMG_START, frame_number, and END.
 These markers allow the Pico to detect and parse each complete image reliably, even if some markers are split across multiple Reads.

 To ensure electrical compatibility between the two boards, a 2kΩ–1kΩ voltage divider is implemented on the Arduino TX line to safely shift its 5V UART signal to the Pico’s 3.3V logic level.
 The UART connection operates at a baud rate of 57600, which was experimentally determined to be the highest stable rate for full JPEG frame transfers without packet loss or corruption.